Being smarter about how you read your mail. Encryption-supporting clients etc. Less-awful-UI clients.

 That CPU usage is by a background process that is hard to disable;

-Even when I am not running the evolution client, a substantial proportion of my battery is going into its obsessive syncing.
+Even when I am not running the Evolution client, a substantial proportion of my battery goes into its obsessive syncing.

 I found somewhere on the internet that the problem can be improved if I periodically delete

 The need for such a weird hack is a red flag.

 tl;dr: Artisinal email with hand-polished genuine polished wood and leather upholstery.
 I am afraid to check email thought I might scratch the finish.

 Sylpheed is a light, apparently simple mail client that I see recommended where people are complaining about Evolution being slow.
 It seems to be intermittently maintained, using antiquated technology.
 Claws is AFAICT a fork and has exactly the same selling points except more modern and frequent development.
 Developer activity for the latter is slow but steady.

 tl;dr: On the slightly-too-minimal side of admirably minimal.